finarly/Notes/In_progress/Exam prep.md

 Sources only support one configuration, enabled.
 They can be configured via a **config:** block within their .yml definitions, or from the dbt_project.yml file under the **sources:** key.

 When a resource is disabled, dbt will not consider it as a part of your project, though this may cause compilation errors.
-IF you want to exclude sometha model in a particuaring
+IF you want to exclude some model in a particular run, consider using *--exclude* parameter

 This could be useful when you disable a model in a package to use your own, or to disable source freshness checks running on source tables from packages.